 - 28-count evenweave over 2 threads of the fabric – 2 strands of cross stitch thread

 - 22-count hardanger – 1 strand of cross stitch thread

 Always refer to your pattern key for the number of backstitch strands to use, as this will vary to create different effects on your stitching.
 Typically, when stitching on 14 count Aida or 28-count evenweave, which are the most widely used cross stitch fabrics, you would use two strands of cross stitch thread for the cross stitch, and one strand of cross stitch thread for the backstitch.

 Different types of cross stitch thread

 DMC stranded cotton cross stitch thread

 DMC is the brand that we list first in our cross stitch keys as it is the most widely available cross stitch thread in the UK.
-The DMC cross stitch thread come in skeins of six stranded embroidery cotton.
-Each has its own number code which refers to the colour of thread.
-So the number code listed in the key helps you find the same colour cross stitch thread to buy to use in you cross stitching.
+The DMC cross stitch thread come in skeins of six-stranded embroidery cotton.
+Each has its own number code which refers to the colour of the thread.
+So the number code listed in the key helps you find the same colour cross stitch thread to buy to use in your cross stitching.

 Anchor stranded cotton cross stitch thread

 Find anchor stranded cotton cross stitch on Etsy.